Learning Attribute-aware Representations for Few-shot Scene Text Segmentation: Experiments

 To investigate the effectiveness of each module in TSAL, we conduct extensive ablation experiments on TextSeg datasets, including ablation studies on components, prompt templates and attribute settings.
+Furthermore, we validate TSAL's generalization capability through cross-dataset experiments comparing the two branches across three datasets: Total-Text, ICDAR13 FST, and BTS.

 In Tab.~\ref{tab:abla}, we conduct ablation experiments on the model components. ``Visual'' refers to the visual-guided branch. ``Prompt'' refers to the adaptive prompt-guided branch.
 Using only the visual-guided branch corresponds to the zero-shot setting.
-Experiments show the adaptive prompt-guided branch achieves a 3.56\% improvement in FgIoU.
+Experiments show the adaptive prompt-guided branch achieves a 1.3\% improvement in FgIoU.
 This demonstrates that our designed prompts effectively capture the features of text and background.
 Applying the Adaptive Feature Alignment module~(AFA) achieves better performance, demonstrating AFA enables learnable prompts to better understand specific semantic information.
 The visualization results are shown in Fig.~\ref{fig: AFA}.
+We also investigate the effectiveness of enhancing foreground representations by incorporating background information.
+For binary classification problems, fully utilizing background cues can improve the accuracy of foreground detection~\cite{liu2022learning, liu2020food, ye2015foreground}.
+Experimental results show that introducing background information consistently improves performance, increasing FgIoU from 65.45 to 66.35 and AUROC from 93.14 to 95.11.
+This strategy effectively suppresses background noise and improves foreground localization.

 In Tab.~\ref{tab:fa} and Tab.~\ref{tab:ba}, we conduct experiments on the prompt templates of foreground and background prompts.
 The baseline uses the prompt template: ``a photo with XX''.
 For the foreground, the results demonstrate that each attribute designed for prompts effectively learns the corresponding information.
-Among them, the influence of color and position attributes is more significant, resulting in improvements of 3.0\% and 1.6\% in FgIoU, respectively.
+Among them, the influence of color and position attributes is more significant, resulting in improvements of 2.21\% and 1.13\% in FgIoU, respectively.
 For the background, experiments show that dividing the background into distal and proximal scenes is effective for locating text regions and reducing noise.
 Generating fine-grained descriptions~(``Fine-grained'' in figures) for images to optimize the prompts also leads to improvements in model performance.
-Further discussion on attribute settings and visualization results can be found in the supplementary.
+Further details and visualizations regarding the attribute settings are provided in the supplementary material.